MooersLab/MooersLab/README.md

 - [latex-emacs30 configuration](https://github.com/MooersLab/latexemacs30) Similar to above but for Gnu Emacs version 30.
 - [Slides about workflow in LaTeX](https://github.com/MooersLab/BerlinEmacsAugust2022) presented to the Berlin Emacs Meetup August 2022.
 Not recorded.
 It was a 90-minute lecture.
 - [slideshowTemplateInLaTeX](https://github.com/MooersLab/slideshowTemplateLaTeX) Slideshow template with use with the LaTeX package Beamer that supports the making of slides.
 Our templates make slides that do not look like they were made in LaTeX because we hide the navigation icons that no one ever uses and replace the triangles in bulleted lists with round bullets.
 Our slides look like they were made in PowerPoint.
-- [posterInLaTeX](https://github.com/MooersLab/posterInLaTeX) Uses beamer to make a poster via a simple design.
-Enables whipping together a poster in a few hours.
-It is much easier than using a gaint slide in PowerPoint.
+- [posterInLaTeX](https://github.com/MooersLab/posterInLaTeX) uses Beamer to make a poster with a simple design.
+This enables whipping together a poster in a few hours.
+It is much easier than using a Gaint slide in PowerPoint.
 Our approach is also saner than the default approach to making a poster with Beamer.
 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
 - [Writing log template in LaTeX](https://github.com/MooersLab/writingLogTemplate) Place to track progress and plans behind a manuscript.
 - [Annotated bibliography template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
-These are grossly underutilized.
+These should be utilized more.
 They are good for recalling the relevant features of a paper.
 - [Diary for 2024 in LaTeX](https://github.com/MooersLab/diary2024inLaTeX) Designed for use on Overleaf.com but can compile locally.
 Each day is a section.
 Each month is a chapter.
 Has an automatically generated index (most markdowns cannot generate indices).
 Very feature-rich and ready to use.
 Makes a great electronic scientific notebook because it is searchable and indexed. > 1000-page document at the end of the year compiles to PDF in under a minute on Overleaf.
 - [snippets for latex-mode in Emacs](https://github.com/MooersLab/snippet-latex-mode) My LaTeX code snippets for yasnippets.
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity as a writer.